jackmorrison12/personal-site/content/notes/big-data-anonymisation.md

 The log likelihood of a matching $\sigma$ is proportional to $\sum_{u, v=\sigma (u)}w(u,v)$

-The second step is to compute the maximum weight matching between the people in U and the people in V
+The second step is to <mark>compute the maximum weight matching between the people in U and the people in V</mark>

 The complexity to create the graph is O(|U||V|) using the Hungarian algorithm